Animals That Eat Ticks: An Alpha Gal’s New Best Friends

-Ticks may be small, but they carry diseases that can cause big health problems.
-Practice natural tick control by welcoming these animals that eat ticks into your yard, parks, and community.
+Ticks may be small, but they carry diseases that can cause significant health problems.
+Although they are not a single-handed way to control ticks, welcoming animals that eat ticks into your yard, parks, and community can help make a difference.

 Ticks are nasty little buggers!
 In addition to alpha-gal syndrome, they are responsible for spreading Lyme disease, Rocky Mountain spotted fever, and other tick-borne illnesses.
-Whether it’s lone star ticks, deer ticks, black-legged ticks, or other tick species commonly found in your area, you can practice effective tick control without harsh chemicals.
-By inviting animals that eat ticks into your yard, parks, and community, you’ll be able to help others from contracting alpha-gal or making an existing alpha-gal allergy worse by a subsequent tick bite.
+Whether it’s lone star ticks, deer ticks, black-legged ticks, or other tick species commonly found in your area, inviting animals that eat ticks into your yard, parks, and community can help reduce the number of ticks spreading disease.

 Amphibians and Invertebrates That Eat Ticks

-With a few exceptions noted below (I’m looking at you fence lizards), amphibians and invertebrates will eat ticks but not in meaningful quantities to use these animals as a natural form of tick control.
+With a few exceptions noted below (I’m looking at you fence lizards), amphibians and invertebrates will eat ticks, but not in meaningful quantities.
 That said, one less tick in the world is a good thing!

 Frogs and Toads

 These amphibians enjoy feasting on a wide range of insects that annoy us, including flies and mosquitoes.
 Frogs and toads are natural predators for ticks and will eat all of the ticks they can find.
-And one less tick in the world is a good thing to this alpha gal!
 But having a few frogs hopping around your backyard won’t be enough to fully control ticks.

 Lizards